VBL Hall Of Fame Induction Pushed Back To 2021

 "The process is completed," said Alger, who said the committee began work on the 2020 class in February and finished last month.

-The VBL canceled it season in early April.
+The VBL canceled its season in early April.
 The Cape Cod League, perhaps the top summer college circuit, announced over the weekend it would not play its season in New England.

 “The decision was based on the health concerns and safety needs of all involved,” the Cape Cod League said in a statement.
 Regular-season play was to begin June 13.